 Curious about Spiritual Care in a hospital setting?
-Click here to read more about what Chaplains do and how we can help from our Associate Director of the Department of Spiritual Care, Rev. Christina Wright.
+Click here to read more about what Chaplains do and how we can help from our Associate Director of the Department of Spiritual Care, Rev. Dr. Christina Wright.

 I Am Not Alone, mantra led by Chaplain Imam Kamau Ayubbi